glhrmv/dionysus/README.md

 Fetch the dependencies with `npm i` and start the development server with `npm start`.

-The server will host the project locally port `3000`.
+The server will host the project locally on port `3000`.